 The second movement of Beethoven’s Symphony No. 7—the Allegretto—has captivated listeners since the symphony’s 1813 premiere, when it was so popular that the orchestra used it as an encore.
-WRTI’s Susan Lewis has more on why this particular movement continues to engages us.
+WRTI’s Susan Lewis has more on why this particular movement continues to engage us.

 The famous Beethoven “Allegretto” from his Symphony No. 7: